tiramiseb/terraform_packer_ansible/README.md

 * Packer executes Docker to create an image [builder]
 * Packer installs Ansible on the freshly-created image [provisioner]
-* Packer puts an Ansible playbook on the image [provisioner]
 * Packer executes Ansible with the playbook locally in the image [provisioner]
+* Ansible installs Wordpress and everything needed to make it work
 * Packer transfers the image in an EC2 Containers Repository [post-processor]

 ### How components interact for infrastructure deployment